teyiadzufeh/hng-stage-one/README.md

 A Postman Doc has also been created, with further details on each endpoint provided :
 [Teyi Adzufeh's Stage Two Doc](https://documenter.getpostman.com/view/20140877/2s9YC2ytCS)

+The UML Diagram for this task can be found in this link: [Teyi Adzufeh's Stage Two UML Diagram](https://drive.google.com/file/d/13IEnQ_NXOnjiG5MiDUD-Qv24m9clpLM4/view?usp=sharing)

 ## Author

 This project is authored by Teyi Adzufeh.